AnnaEfstathiou/MobiVirus/README.md

 ### Main code

 The simulation starts with each individual located at a single position in a two-dimensional space and with a predefined number of infected individuals in the population carrying the viral genome.
 At each simulated iteration one of two events can occur: movement or infection.
 If movement is chosen, then it involves a single individual whose x and y coordinates in space change.
-If infection is chosen then it is decided who will be the infecting individual and who (can be more than one individual) will they infect by tranfering their viral genome (infection is based on the distance between individuals).Alongside the events occur uninfections in which, depending on the recovery time, some infected individuals are selected to become healthy.
-The simulation stops when everyone in the population is healthy.
+If infection is chosen then it is decided who will be the infecting individual and who (can be more than one individual) will they infect by tranfering their viral genome (infection is based on the distance between individuals).Alongside the events some infected individuals are selected to recover (depending on the recovery time).
+The simulation stops when everyone in the population is healthy (unless special conditions are laid down).
 Note that the viral genome consists of 0.0 and 1.0.
-Potitions with value 1.0 represent potitions that a mutation has happened.
+Potitions with value 1.0 represent potitions that a mutation has happened (SNPs).

 ### Optional arguments